mugraph-payments/mugraph/README.md

 2. Mints don't know which deposit they are redeeming, but they know what asset is being transacted and the amounts.
 Those increase risk of deanonimization with data and pattern analysis.

+We improve this scheme in two ways:

+1. Delegates (Mugraph equivalent to Mints) can not issue tokens by themselves.
+   Instead, users create them directly, using [Mithril Certified Transactions](https://mithril.network).
+Those certificates ensure direct fund availability on the Layer 1.
+2. Zero-Knowledge Proofs are used to both conceal asset ids and amounts, as well as guaranteeing UTXO ledger variants, meaning no value is created or destroyed on a transaction.

+## Delegates

+The equivalent to Mints in Mugraph are **Delegates**.

+1. Verifying *operation proofs* and signing **Blinded Notes**.
+1. Signing external transctions on behalf of the user.
+1. Emitting **Notes** in response to user deposits.

 ## Types